CSHL-devon/SequenceMachine/README.md

 There is a simple Matlab GUI called "SequenceControl" that can be used for initializing, single trial sequence presentations and post-experiment cleaning (which you should definitely be doing and for as long as possible) if you don't want to call those functions from the command window.

 It's likely that the biggest issues you'll run into are with OS/Matlab related serial handling.
 Windows especially has some odd behavior when it comes to properly attaching and releasing serial ports, in my experience.
-This almost exclusively affects the initialization step, however, so once that has succeeded the serial communication is stable.
+However, this almost exclusively affects the initialization step, so once that has succeeded the serial communication is stable.

 ### Notes